Multi-Location Social Media Management: 2026 Operator Playbook

 The instinct most operators have wrong: treat every location as the same brand on social, post the same content from a master account, and call it done.
 Google’s own Business Profile guidelines require a separate profile per physical location with a unique address and phone number, and the AI answer engines pulling from social bios are following suit.

-For social media managers handling multi-location brands, the architecture looks more like a federated portfolio than a single account:
+For anyone handling multi-location brands, the architecture looks more like a federated portfolio than a single account:

 - A separate Google Business Profile per location, each with its own posts, photos, and Q&A activity